Computing isogenies from modular equations in genus two: Background on modular forms and isogenies

-In the Hilbert case, since Igusa invariants are symmetric by \Cref{cor:scalar-pullback}, the modular equations encode~$\beta$- and $\conj{\beta}$-isogenies simulaneously~\cite[Ex.~4.17]{milio_ModularPolynomialsHilbert2017}.
-It would be better to consider modular equations with non-symmetric invariants; however, we know of no good choice of such invariants in general.
+Since the Igusa invariants are symmetric by \Cref{prop:mf-pullback}, the Hilbert modular equations encode~$\beta$- and $\conj{\beta}$-isogenies simulaneously~\cite[Ex.~4.17]{milioModularPolynomialsIlbert2020}.
+It would be better to consider modular equations in terms non-symmetric invariants; however, we know of no explicit choice of such invariants in general.

-As explained in the introduction, modular equations really are equations for the image of a map defined at the level of algebraic stacks.
-As a consequence, they have coefficients in~$\Q$.
-Since Igusa invariants have poles on~$\Atwo$ and $\Htwo$, modular equations in genus~$2$ have denominators~\cite[Rem.~4.20]{milio_ModularPolynomialsHilbert2017}.
-If we multiply by these denominators, then we may consider modular polynomials as elements of~$\C[J_1,J_2,J_3,J_1',J_2',J_3']$ that vanish on the Igusa invariants of isogenous Jacobians: this is what we do in the sequel.
+From a practical point of view, modular equations in genus~$2$ are very large polynomials.
+This is especially true for the Siegel modular equations of level~$\ell$.
+For each~$1\leq k\leq 3$, the degree of~$\Psi_{\ell,k}$ in each variable is~$O(\ell^3)$, and the height of the coefficients is~$O(\ell^3\log\ell)$, for a total size of~$O(\ell^{15}\log\ell)$~\cite{kiefferDegreeHeightEstimates2022}.
+The situation is less desperate for Hilbert modular equations of level~$\beta$: their total size is $O_K(\ell^{4} \log \ell)$ where~$\ell = N_{K/Q}(\beta)$.
+Modular equations have only been computed in full (using different invariants) up to $\ell = 7$ in the Siegel case, and up to $N(\beta) = 97$ in the Hilbert case for $K = \Q(\sqrt{2})$~\cite{milioDatabaseModularPolynomials2016}.

-From a practical point of view, modular equations in genus~$2$ are very large.
-This is especially true for Siegel modular equations of level~$\ell$.
-The degree of~$\Psi_{\ell,1}$ in~$J_1'$ is $\ell^3 + \ell^2 + \ell + 1$, and its degree in $J_1, J_2, J_3$ has the same order of magnitude, not mentioning the height of the coefficients.
-The situation is less desperate for Hilbert modular equations of level~$\beta$: the degree of~$\Psi_{\beta,1}$ in~$J_1'$ is $2N_{K/\Q}(\beta)+2$~\cite[Ex.~4.17]{milio_ModularPolynomialsHilbert2017}.
-Modular equations have been computed for $\ell = 2$ and $3$ in the Siegel case, up to $N(\beta) = 41$ in the Hilbert case with $K = \Q(\sqrt{5})$ using Gundlach invariants, and even up to $N(\beta) = 97$ for $K = \Q(\sqrt{2})$ using theta constants as invariants~\cite{milio_ModularPolynomials}.
+Luckily, directly evaluating modular equations and their derivatives at a given point is much cheaper than writing them down in full~\cite{kiefferEvaluatingModularEquations2022}: for example, over a prime finite field~$\F_p$, the evaluation cost is only~$\Otilde(\ell^6\log p)$ and $\Otilde(\ell^2\log p)$ binary operations for the Siegel and Hilbert modular equations, respectively.
+These evaluations are all we need to apply the isogeny algorithm.